Who you contribute for

 The work test also applies to spouses aged 67-69 receiving spouse contributions from their partner.

-Employer super contributions for contractor
+Employer super contributions for contractors

 Some contractors are considered employees for superannuation purposes.